Research - North Warrandyte

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch reports that according to its aggregation of latest postcode level ATO data for financial year 2022, Research - North Warrandyte had a median income among taxpayers of $58,116 and an average income of $94,534.
-Nationally, these figures are exceptionally high compared to the national averages of $54,892 and $73,761 respectively for Greater Melbourne.
-Based on Wage Price Index growth of 10.11% since financial year 2022, current estimates suggest a median income of approximately $63,992 and an average income of $104,091 as of March 2025.
-Census data indicates that household incomes rank at the 96th percentile with $2,831 weekly.
-Income distribution shows that 32.3% of the population (2,280 individuals) fall within the $4000+ income range, contrasting with the region where the $1,500 - 2,999 bracket leads at 32.8%.
-A substantial presence of higher earners is evident with 47.1% exceeding $3,000 weekly, suggesting strong purchasing power within the community.
-After housing costs, residents retain 88.6% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.
+AreaSearch's aggregation of ATO data for financial year 2022 shows Research - North Warrandyte had a median taxpayer income of $58,116 and an average income of $94,534.
+These figures are exceptionally high nationally compared to Greater Melbourne's median of $54,892 and average of $73,761.
+Based on Wage Price Index growth from financial year 2022 to September 2025, estimated incomes would be approximately $65,183 (median) and $106,029 (average).
+Census data indicates household incomes rank at the 96th percentile ($2,831 weekly).
+Income distribution shows 32.3% of the population falls within the $4000+ range, contrasting with the region's leading bracket of $1,500 - 2,999 at 32.8%.
+Higher earners comprise a substantial presence at 47.1%, indicating strong purchasing power.
+After housing costs, residents retain 88.6% of income, reflecting strong purchasing power and the area's SEIFA income ranking in the 9th decile.

 Frequently Asked Questions - Income